richarderikjohansson/sw-dev/scripts/hwa1/hwa1.md

 from each.
 This since they are all related to my current work.
 The goal when I end my Ph.D. is that everything will be automated, all the way from parsing the raw data files to visualizing the retrieval data at some internet endpoint.

+* The scope of my current project have slightly pivoted since one large part of the project seems not possible to do from a physical standpoint.
+Therefore will I delve into applying AI methods to make inversion emulators.
+So I will build this.

 * I am also quite interested in learning lua to develop plugins for nvim
 * I also want to become better att low level stuff such as C++ and Rust to deal with low level